Beijing Olympics: Japan will not send officials to Winter Games | DW | 24.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Japan has backed out of dispatching a government delegation to the event next year, but refused to call it a boycott.
+Japan has said it won't dispatch a government delegation to the event in February, but refused to call it a boycott.
 China is Tokyo's largest trading partner.

-Japan announced Friday that it will not send a senior government delegation to the Winter Olympics in Beijing next year, but refused to call the decision a diplomatic boycott of the games.
+Japan announced Friday that it will not send a senior government delegation to the Winter Olympics in Beijing next year, but refused to call the decision a diplomatic boycott of the Winter Games.

 Japanese government spokesperson Hirokazu Matsuno said there were "no plans" for officials to attend the event.